 Refereed Book Chapters

-Snowber, C. (in press).
+Snowber, C. (2020).
 Mystery, magic and the mundane: A dancers journey in the liturgy of life.
 In A. Williamson & B. Sellers-Young, (Eds.).
 Soulful and spiritual research in Dance Studies: bodily inscription, self-narrative and auto-ethnography.
 Bristol, UK: Intellect.

-Snowber, C. (in press).
+Snowber, C. (2018).
 Embodied perspectives on creativity.
 In C. Mullen, (Ed.).
 Creativity Under Duress in Education?
 Resistive Theories, Practices, and Actions.
 Berlin, Germany: Springer.

-Snowber, C. (in press).
+Snowber, C. (2018).
 Embodied inquiry in holistic education.
 In J. Miller, M. Binder, S. Crowell, K. Nigh, B. Novak, (Eds.).
 The international handbook in holistic education.
 Bingdon, UK: Routledge.

 Snowber, C. (2017).
 Living, moving and dancing: Embodied ways of inquiry.
 In P. Leavy, (Ed.).
 Handbook of Arts Based Research (pp. 247-266).
 New York: Guildford Press.

 Snowber, C. (2017).
 Ways of being in teaching.
 In S. Wiebe, J. Guiney Yallop, K. Dark, P. Wright, & E. Lyle (Eds.).
 Living, loving and dancing the questions: A pedagogy of becoming (pp. 1-5).
 Rotterdam: Sense.